Revenue Scotland: Governance structure

 The Minister responsible for Revenue Scotland is the Cabinet Secretary for Finance, Shona Robison MSP.
-Eleanor Emberson was appointed in 2012 to lead the organisation while it was being set up Elaine Lorimer succeeded Emberson as chief executive in March 2016.
+Eleanor Emberson was appointed in 2012 to lead the organisation while it was being set up Elaine Lorimer CBE succeeded Emberson as Chief Executive in March 2016.
+In December 2025 Johanna Boyd succeeded Lorimer becoming the organisations third Chief Executive.

 The Board of Revenue Scotland is composed of 8 members.
 Its main role is to develop and approve Revenue Scotland’s overall strategy, approve final business plans and advise the Chief Executive on key appointments.
 It also performs an assurance role and advises on best practice.

 Board

 Aidan O'Carrol is the current permanent chair.

-As of August 2025 the members of the Board are:
+As of April 2026 the members of the Board are: